tobimori/kirby-seo/README.md

 ---

-Kirby SEO 1.0 is licensed unter the MIT license.
+Kirby SEO 1.0 is licensed under the MIT license.